Ehtisham-Hassan/Simon-Game/README.md

 7. The old score will be displayed below. 📊

 Developed by @Ehtisham-Hassan 👨‍💻
-No copyright on the code! 🆓
+No copyright on the code. 🆓